Fly-Mix/flr-cli/README.md

 ## Feature

+- Support auto service that automatically specify assets in `pubspec.yaml` and generate  `R.dart` file,  which can be triggered manually or by monitoring asset changes
+- Support for auto specify assets in `pubspec.yaml` and generate  `R.dart` file by manually or monitoring asset changes
-- Support for two triggers (manual trigger and monitor trigger) to auto specify assets in `pubspec.yaml` and generate  `R.dart` file
+-  two triggers (manual trigger and monitor trigger) to trigger the auto service which can automatically specify assets in `pubspec.yaml` and generate  `R.dart` file
 - Support for monitoring the asset changes
 - Support for processing image assets ( `.png`, `.jpg`, `.jpeg`, `.gif`, `.webp`, `.icon`, `.bmp`, `.wbmp`, `.svg` )
 - Support for processing text assets ( `.txt`, `.json`, `.yaml`, `.xml` )
 - Support for processing [image asset variants](https://flutter.dev/docs/development/ui/assets-and-images#asset-variants)
 - Support for processing asset which’s filename is bad:
    - filename has illegal character (such as  `blank`,  `~`, `@`, `#` ) which is outside the range of  valid characters (`0-9`, `A-Z`, `a-z`, `_`,  `$`)
    - filename begins with a number or character `_`  or character`$`